Taking a Risk-Based Approach to Biometrics

 Multi-Factor Authentication Can be Used to Reinforce Biometrics

 Multi-Factor Authentication (MFA) has been proven to be the best practice when it comes to authentication.
-By requiring users to submit multiple factors to verify their identity, this layered approach to security applies the necessary defense-in-depth safeguards needed to protect modern systems and applications.
+By requiring users to submit multiple factors to verify their identity, this layered approach to security applies the necessary defence-in-depth safeguards needed to protect modern systems and applications.

 Submitting a password along with a fingerprint when authenticating is far more secure than submitting a single factor.
 If a biometric factor such as a fingerprint or image has been compromised, an attacker would still need to possess a compromised password before gaining access.
 Adopting a multi-layered approach to authentication is by far the leading solution for protecting system access.
 However, the level of security can be raised even higher by adding context to the mix.